AndyChwalik/andy-chwalik-portfolio/docs/Labs/L04/index.md

     </td>
     <td style="width:40%; padding:28px; text-align:center; vertical-align:middle;"">
       <div style="font-size:16px;">
-        Once the base of my design was established, I could move onto the legs of the bridge gaps.
-To design the legs, I created a 5mm x 5mm box on the top left and top right corner of my base.
-Those represented my two extreme values.
-I then created another 5mm x 5mm box 8mm away from the top left and 12mm from the top right.
-Those dimensions are the bridge gap dimensions.
+        Now that I have the two leg ends of my design, I can work on offsetting those points to get the rest of the bridge gaps.
+Since all of my bridge gaps had the same starting position, I was able to create the 5mm x 5mm boxes along the top 4mm apart from each other.
+After doing so, the space on the top part of my base plate was all used up because the base plate was designed for 5mm x 5mm legs that were 4mm apart from each other.
+Since all of the bridge gaps are in place, I also decided to start creating those bridge gaps I wanted to test.
       </div>
     </td>
   </tr>